pixeltris/YgoMaster/Docs/Linux.md

 The files inside `mono` were copied from the latest mono stable release https://www.mono-project.com/download/stable/#download-win

 - `%ProgramFiles%/mono/lib/mono/4.5/` folder was stripped down and copied to the output `mono/lib`.
-If you need more dlls that stable release where you would copy them from. `mscorlib.dll` was copied from that same `4.5` folder  into the ouput `mono/lib/mono/4.5/mscorlib.dll` as that is where mono wants it
+Additionally `mscorlib.dll` was copied from the `4.5` folder into `mono/lib/mono/4.5/mscorlib.dll` as that is where mono wants it
 - `%ProgramFiles%/mono/etc/` was copied as-is to the output `mono/etc`
 - `%ProgramFiles%/mono/bin/*.dll` was copied as-is to the output `mono/bin`

-You will know if you need more dlls by looking at the `mono_log.txt` and searching for `Assembly:` which are assembly loading errors.

 ## Bugs